-It’s easy to get wrapped up in the commercialism of the Christmas season – you know, the gifts, the shopping, the parties….
-And while it’s certainly OK to let yourself indulge in some of those things, it’s also good to take a step back and celebrate the meaning of the season.
+It’s easy to get wrapped up in the commercialism of the Christmas season….
+And while it’s certainly OK to spoil yourself a bit, it’s also good to take a step back and celebrate the meaning of the season.
 One way you can embrace this is using a Random Acts of Christmas Kindness Advent Calendar!

 What is a Kindness Advent Calendar?

-You know how many of the traditional advent calendars have a little space for a candy or small prize?
-With this kindness advent calendar, you’ll replace those candies or prizes with a random act of Christmas kindness (aka a “RACK”) for someone else.
+Many traditional advent calendars have a little compartment for candy or a small prize?
+With this kindness advent calendar, you’ll replace those with a random act of Christmas kindness for someone else.

-You can create a RACK calendar for yourself as an adult to help ground you in the season and remind you of the gift of helping others.
+Adults can create a calendar for themselves to help ground you in the season and remind you of the gift of helping others.

 But you can also create a family-friendly kindness advent calendar and get your kids involved too.
-It’s a great way to help teach your kids how to help others and have empathy for others – in a fun, celebratory way.
+It’s a great way to help teach your kids how to help others and have empathy for others in a fun and celebratory way.

 Will this get expensive?

-It certainly doesn’t have to be expensive!
-While you can take on big ticket things like adopting a child to purchase presents for, the RACKs don’t have to be a budget breaker.
+The goal is for most of your acts of kindness to be free or very low cost.
+While you can take on big-ticket things like adopting a child to purchase presents for, the kindness acts don’t have to break the bank.
 The family-friendly calendar below is comprised of mostly free and low-cost ways to show kindness.
 If you’re building your own calendar, choose which ones work for you!

 Random Acts of Christmas Kindness Ideas for Kids